georgemblack/web/src/_posts/2020-01-03-what-happens-to-our-dead-data.md

 Will there be a day when even [Amazon Glacier](https://aws.amazon.com/glacier/) is too expensive?
 (It's $0.00099/GB for Deep Archive.)

-When do we start *deleting* things?
+Of the ~108 billion people born, most have *no record of their existence*.

-Of the ~108 billion people born, **most have no record of their existence**.
 Many that do, have only a worn-down gravestone, a signature on a legal document, or a photo in someone's attic.
 Even these will eventually be lost.

-Will our digital data go the same way?
+Humans are finite; time is not.
+We generate heaps of digital data that we do not destroy.
+So what will happen to our "dead" data?

-Side note: This insignificant blog post will last for 1,000 years in an [arctic vault](https://archiveprogram.github.com/#arctic-code-vault).
+Fun side note: This insignificant blog post will last for 1,000 years in an [arctic vault](https://archiveprogram.github.com/#arctic-code-vault).